 Over a number of years, Laura progressed to a Senior Lecturer within the Department of Health and Care at the college and she also gained a Diploma in Aromatherapy from the renowned Shirley Price School of Aromatherapy.
 She co-wrote the first Foundation Degree in Complementary Therapy (Aromatherapy) in the North East for the University of Teesside and is a firm advocate of the use of essential oils for therapeutic wellbeing.

-Laura retired from teaching following her diagnosis of secondary breast cancer in 2007 and in the last ten years her focus has been on her family and her involvement in a number of charities including her voluntary work with Cancer Research UK as a Cancer Campaigns Ambassador and Breast Cancer Care as a Volunteer Speaker.
+Laura retired from teaching following her diagnosis of secondary breast cancer in 2007 and in the last eleven years her focus has been on her family and her involvement in a number of charities including her voluntary work with Cancer Research UK as a Cancer Campaigns Ambassador and Breast Cancer Care as a Volunteer Speaker.

 Her motto is ‘living with hope‘ and she is committed to raising awareness about the need for improved standards of care for people living with secondary breast cancer.